aphp/edsnlp/docs/user-guide/sections.md

 ## Authors and citation

-The `sections` pipeline was developed by the Data Science team at EDS.
-It uses [Ivan Lerner's dataset](https://gitlab.eds.aphp.fr/IvanL/section_dataset) of annotated section titles.
-It was reviewed by Gilles Chatellier, who helped group section titles by type.
+The `sections` pipeline was developed at the Data and Innovation unit, IT department, AP-HP.